How to Fix Docker Container Not Starting: Common Issues and Solutions

 docker inspect --format='{{.Config.User}}' <image_name>

-- Adjust file ownership in your Dockerfile:
+- Fix ownership in your Dockerfile:

 RUN chown -R appuser:appuser /app/data